vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 In the [first post](../billion-scale-knn) in this series, we introduced compact binary-coded vector representations that can reduce the storage and computational complexity of both exact and approximate nearest neighbor search.
 This second post covers an experiment using a 1-billion binary-coded representation derived from a vector dataset used in the [big-ann-benchmark](http://big-ann-benchmarks.com/) challenge.
-The primary purpose of this post in the series is to highlight some of the trade-offs related to approximate nearest neighbor search and especially we focus on serving performance versus accuracy.
+The purpose of this post is to highlight some of the trade-offs related to approximate nearest neighbor search and especially we focus on serving performance versus accuracy.

 Vespa implements a version of the *HNSW (Hierarchical Navigable Small Word)* [algorithm](https://arxiv.org/abs/1603.09320) for approximate vector search.
-Before diving into this post, we recommend reading the [HNSW in Vespa](../approximate-nearest-neighbor-search-in-vespa-part-1/) blog post for why we choose the *HNSW* algorithm.
+Before diving into this post, we recommend reading the [HNSW in Vespa](../approximate-nearest-neighbor-search-in-vespa-part-1/) blog post explaining why we chose the *HNSW* algorithm.

 # Choosing a Vector Dataset
 When working with vector datasets and nearest neighbor search algorithms, using vectors from an